TrueBlocks/trueblocks-core/src/tools/getBalance/docs/README.tmpl.md

 ## [{NAME}]

-Retrieve the balance of an address (or more than one) at the given block(s).
-You may specify multiple addresses or multiple blocks on the line, but not both. `block`, if not specified, defaults to `latest`.
+Retrieve the balance of an Ethereum address (or addresses) at the given block(s).
+You may specify multiple addresses and/or multiple blocks on the line with at least one address. `block_list`, if not specified, defaults to `latest`.

-`getBalance` retrieves the balance from the local Ethereum node (not QuickBlocks).
-Use the `--accounting` option of an account monitor to retrieve the balance from QuickBlocks.

-[{USAGE_TABLE}][{FOOTER}]
+[{USAGE_TABLE}]`Notes:`

+- If an address has no ether at a block, the tool reports a zero balance.
+- This tool retrieves information from a locally running Ethereum node or the $(FALLBACK) node, if enabled.[{FOOTER}]